Slang terms for money: Sweden

-In Sweden money in general is colloquially referred to by the words stålar, deg ("dough") or older klöver ("clover") and the English loanword cash.
+In Sweden money in general is colloquially referred to by the words stålar, kosing, deg ("dough") or older klöver ("clover") and the English loanword cash.
 With Rinkeby Swedish and the Swedish hip hop scene para has been introduced.
-It is an loanword from Serbo-Croat-Bosnian and Turkish, originating from the Ottoman currency para.
+It is a loanword from Serbo-Croat-Bosnian and Turkish, originating from the Ottoman currency para.
 Slang terms for the Swedish krona in use today include spänn and bagis.
 Riksdaler (referring riksdaler, the former Swedish currency) is still used as a colloquial term for the krona in Sweden.
 A 20-kronor banknote is sometimes called selma, referring to the portrait of Selma Lagerlöf on the older version of the note.

-100-kronor banknote is called hunka and is a wordplay of the word "hundring" meaning hundred, 50 is therefore halvhunka and 200 is dubbelhunka.
-200 is to a lesser extent also called "gröning" (green-ing) due to the green color of the banknote, however this can be confusing as "gröning" is also a slang for a gram marijuana.

-500 is referred as röding ("salvelinus"), "röd" meaning red refers to the color of the banknote.

-1000 is called lax ("Salmon") because the older 1000 banknotes were pink/orange like the meat of salmon, lesser used terms are: lök (onion) and lakan (sheets).

-10.000 is called skjorta (shirt) however it is only used in the rich parts of Stockholm.

-1.000.000 is called kanin (rabbit) and derive from the egyptian arabic term were they also call 1 million for rabbit and in more casual speech "mille" which is a shortened version of "miljon".